develprr/metamatic-framework/README.md

 The Metamatic framework is a simple and easy-to-use predictable state container for JavaScript apps.
-Metamatic is similar to existing main stream state containers such as 'Redux' but it is simpler by one order of magnitude both in the way it has been designed and in the amount of code that is required from you to get what you want.
+Metamatic is similar to existing main stream state containers such as 'Redux' but it is simpler by one order of magnitude both in the way it is designed and in the amount of code that is required from you to get what you want.

 With Metamatic you can implement a central data management policy in frontend applications fast and painlessly.
 When you implement your state container using Metamatic, you can get things done faster because you don't need to write endless amounts of repetitive 'spells' to get what you want.
 It helps you create cleaner and more maintainable code.

 You don't need to write endless ugly switch-case structures since Metamatic connects events to their handlers elegantly using hash tables,